numpy/numpy/doc/source/reference/c-api/array.rst

         Useful to release the GIL only if *dtype* does not contain arbitrary Python objects which may need the Python interpreter during execution of the loop.
-Equivalent to

     .. c:function:: NPY_END_THREADS_DESCR(PyArray_Descr *dtype)